eatenbymonsters/eaten-by-monsters-blog/themes/ebm-03-0/README.md

-# Eaten by Monsters Music Blog
+# Eaten by Monsters Music Blog Theme 03

 ## eatenbymonsters.com

-This is a repo of the Eaten by Monsters Music Blog's wp-content folder.
+This is the directory for the third iteration of Eaten by Monsters' custom theme.